bocdagla/IntraMsg/README.md

 # IntraMsg
-Messaging appliocation that conectes with the Education Center Api
+Messaging application that conects with the Education Center Api